collective/collective.developermanual/source/reference_manuals/active/deployment/processes.rst

 Starting and stopping Plone with the server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can start and stop Plone with your server by adding and init.d (Linux
+You can start and stop Plone with your server by adding an init.d (Linux
 and other sys v heritage systems) or rc.d (BSD heritage) script that accepts
 start and stop commands.